tboldagh/FunRootAna/index.md

 }
 ```

-As a result of running that code over the TTree, histograms are made and saved in the output file.
+As a result of running that code over the TTree, histograms are made.
 See complete code in example_analysis.cpp in examples dir.
+It includes also oneliner to save the histograms in an output file.